fluxcd/flux2/docs/use-cases/gh-actions-manifest-generation.md

 This is [Add & Commit](https://github.com/marketplace/actions/add-commit) with a `branch` option, to set the target branch.
 We've added a `signoff` option as well here, to demonstrate another feature of this GitHub Action.
 There are many ways to use this workflow step.
 The link provides more information.

+The examples that follow can be copied and pasted into `manifests/example.jsonnet`, then committed to the `release` branch and pushed to GitHub in order to execute them.

+Read onward to see some basic as well as more advanced uses of `kubecfg`.

 #### Looping

 This example writes the same `secretRef` into many `HelmReleases`, to provide for the cluster to be able to use the same `imagePullSecret` across several `Deployments` in a namespace.
 It is a common problem that `jsonnet` can solve quite handily, without repeating the `Secret` name over and over as a string.